-Cloud hosting has turned out to be the blessing for the Music industry.
-It has revolutionised the music industry in such a way that the consumers are now adopting on-demand music services instead of the traditional method of buying and downloading songs.
+Cloud Hosting has turned out to be a blessing for the Music industry.
+It has revolutionized the music industry in such a way that consumers are now adopting on-demand music services instead of the traditional method of buying and downloading songs.

-Gaana.com is one of the best examples making efficient use of cloud hosting services for music streaming.
+Gaana.com is one of the best examples of making efficient use of cloud hosting services for music streaming.
 Gaana.com was launched in April 2010 by times Internet as an Indian commercial music streaming service.
-It is a user-friendly application which contains songs with 21 different Indian languages and also allows users to make their playlists public.
+It is a user-friendly application that contains songs in 21 different Indian languages and also allows users to make their playlists public.

-So, here is how the company leverages the cloud hosting.
+So, here is how the company leverages cloud hosting.

 1. Offline availability